siraisisatoru/next-markdown-template/README.md

 > [!IMPORTANT]
 > Remember create `.env.local` file!

-Apparently, you can deploy NextJs project on Firebase while it needed in Blaze plan.
-The system is in the experiment stage and unstable to deploy (I was unable to deploy since two days ago)
+~~Apparently, you can deploy NextJs project on Firebase while it needed in Blaze plan.
+The system is in the experiment stage and unstable to deploy (I was unable to deploy since two days ago)~~

-More information can be found here: https://firebase.google.com/docs/hosting/frameworks/nextjs
+~~More information can be found here: https://firebase.google.com/docs/hosting/frameworks/nextjs~~

-Be aware your deployment may easily over the storage bandwidth per day in the free tier.
+~~Be aware your deployment may easily over the storage bandwidth per day in the free tier.~~

+Had been experienced with firebase for past couple monthes and the project become big enough and consuming a lot of resources that can easily excess the free tier.
+The personal project had been rencently transferred to vercel.

 # Contributing